-Staff Contact: Dr D. Phillips S1 or S2 L3 T3 Prerequisites: CHEM1002
+Staff Contact: Dr N. Roberts

+Prerequisites: CHEM1002

 Experimental basis for theories of electronic structures of atoms and molecules.
 Concepts and consequences of quantum theory.
 Structure, energetics and bonding in the solid state.
 Principles of co-ordination chemistry.
 Occurrence, preparation, properties and reactions of selected compounds of transition and main group elements.